MENTAL ILLNESS (Part Nine)

 Dr Palmer has, alongside guidance towards better sleep and more exercise, utilised the ketogenic diet, with the accompanying elimination of inflammatory 'vegetable' oils, to immense effect.

-The more I think about it, the more obvious it becomes to me that, if metabolic illness affects the rest of the body, then the brain has to be affected too?
+The more I think about it, the more obvious it becomes to me that, if metabolic illness affects the rest of the body, then the brain has to be affected too.
 It seems embarrassingly simplistic to say this.
 And yet if we ignore the evidence that our diets affect our metabolic health, this physical and mental suffering will only increase.

 When saturated fats were cited, back in the 70s by Ancel Keys, as the risk factor for heart disease, heart disease did not go down.
 Notice, though, how heart disease and other metabolic illness has increased with the introduction of processed vegetable/seed oils as an alternative.